1st Mississippi Partisan Rangers: 1863–1864

 Falkner reassembled as many men as he could at Pontotoc in February, 1863, but the unit was never brought back up to its full strength.
 Many of the men had joined other units, either willingly or as conscripts.
 The regiment continued to operate in North Mississippi under the command of General James Ronald Chalmers, clashing with Federal cavalry.
 On April 18, 1863, a Union force raided the Regiment's camp near Hernando, inflicting 30 casualties and capturing 72 men.
 The Partisans took part in General Chalmers' raid on Collierville, Tennessee in October, 1863, and his second raid the following month.

 Col. Falkner resigned his commission in late October 1863, he had largely been absent from command since the spring, with Lawson B. Hovis leading the Regiment after Falkner's resignation.
 The 1st Partisans fought in the battle along the Wolf River at Moscow, Tennessee on December 4, where Lt.
 Col. Hovis was badly wounded.
 He never recovered from his wounds and died in March, 1864.

 Having lost their leadership and greatly reduced by desertion, in January 1864, the 1st Partisans were temporarily combined with 2 companies of the 18th Battalion, Mississippi Cavalry.
-Under orders from General Nathan B. Forrest, the Partisans spent the spring of 1864 rounding up deserters and conscripts in North Mississippi.
-The regiment fought a skirmish near Ripley on July 7, took part in the Battle of Tupelo on July 14, fought a skirmish at Oxford in August, and fought at Abbeville on August 23.
+Reassigned to Forrest's Cavalry Corps, with Lt.
+Col. Samuel M. Hyams as the commanding officer, the 1st Partisans spent the spring of 1864 rounding up deserters and conscripts in North Mississippi.
+The regiment fought a skirmish near Ripley on July 7 during Smith's Expedition to Tupelo, took part in the Battle of Tupelo on July 14, fought a skirmish at Oxford in August, and fought at Abbeville on August 23.
 On July 19, after the Partisan Ranger Act was repealed, the unit's name was officially changed to the 7th Mississippi Cavalry Regiment.

 1865

 The 7th Cavalry was withdrawn to Mobile, Alabama in September 1864.
-In February 1865, John Goff Ballentine's Regiment, formerly the 2nd Partisan Rangers, was consolidated with the 7th Cavalry.
-Whatever little remained of this unit, thinned by desertion and losses in battle, ceased to exist on May 4, 1865, when General Richard Taylor surrendered the remaining Confederate forces in Alabama, Mississippi, and East Louisiana.
+In February 1865, John Goff Ballentine's Regiment, (also known as the 2nd Partisan Rangers), was consolidated with the 7th Cavalry.
+This combined unit fought at the Battle of Selma in April, and surrendered with Forrest's Corps afterwards in May.